Chalarangelo/30-seconds-of-code/snippets/python/s/kelvin-to-celsius.md

 dateModified: 2023-07-13T08:30:00+05:00
 ---

-Converts kelvin into celsius degree centigrade
+Converts kelvin into celsius degrees.
-- Use `round()` with the perameter
+- Use `round()` with the perameter `2` to return only 2 numbers after decimal point.

 ```py
 def kelvinToCelsius(kelvin):